 The chorus of a song they introduced in 2015 at a concert celebrating 50 years of friendship speaks to their unique connection: Our best day may be tomorrow, our best song yet to be sung, our best story yet unwritten, finest moment still to come, best adventure out there waiting, best discovery still unfound, greatest time we’ve had together?
 Who knows it might be now.

 Pearson and Ted Brancato

 Pearson has had a chance to work with many great musicians through the years.
-His nearly forty-year collaboration with Ted Brancato remains special.
+His more than forty-year collaboration with Ted Brancato remains special.
 Ted’s keyboard playing has added to numerous projects beginning with the “Between Friends” album.
 These days Ted is producer, arranger, and co-writer on recording projects and many live performances.

 The Brothers Four

 Mark Pearson got his professional start with The Brothers Four in December of 1968.
 The group has been a near constant in his lifelong career, and he remains deeply committed to it and the music it represents.
 The achievements of the group are well documented.
 These include their #1 song, "Green Fields," their Academy Award nominated song, "The Green Leaves of Summer," 5 White House performances, and 60 years of bringing the American Folk Songbook to the world.
 With the addition of Mike McCoy in 2004 and Karl Olsen in 2008, The Brothers Four continue to perform with the joyful spirit that was there when the group began.
 Whether singing "Where Have All the Flowers Gone" at the DMZ between South and North Korea, being one of the first American folk groups to perform in Mainland China, or making their 50th trip to Japan, The Brothers Four continue to represent a spirit of America and American music.